About the Local Party Organization

 The Executive Board

 The Executive Board of the Skagit County Democrats is made up of: the Chair; Vice-Chair of the opposite gender; State Committeeman and State Committeewoman who are elected by the entire Central Committee; Treasurer and Secretary, of opposite gender if possible, who are appointed by the Chair; one Vice-Chair from each of the three Commissioner Districts; and one Representative from each of the three legislative districts in Skagit County.
-There are twelve voting members on the Executive Board.
+There are thirteen voting members on the Executive Board.

 The Chair serves as the chief executive officer of the Central Committee, makes appointments to committees, provides good management, and calls and prepares for County Conventions in even-numbered years.